maxrte/passyourexams/README.md

 1. Realistic Practice Questions
 When preparing for IT certifications, practising with exam dumps is key.
 Exampractice provides a comprehensive database of practice questions that will help you pass.
 The questions are actual exam questions, helping you familiarize yourself with the format and difficulty.

-2. Wie range of exams
+2. Wide range of exams
 Exampractice.org specializes in a wide range of IT certifications, including:
 •	Cisco (e.g., CCNA, CCNP)
 •	CompTIA (e.g., A+, Network+, Security+)